ianmcnally/react-currency-masked-input/README.md

   }
 ```

-With `CurrencyMaskedInput`, becomes a matter of simply replacing the tag:
+Becomes a matter of simply replacing the tag to `CurrencyMaskedInput`:

 ```jsx
 // with a currency mask